littlerobots/firebase-action/README.md

 The result of installing the `firebase` command will be cached to speed up next workflow runs.
 The action will check if the latest version of `firebase` is installed, and upgrade if this is not the case.
 Sending analytics is disabled using the `analytics=false` option.

+The version of `firebase-tools` can also be specified, and the action will make sure that version is installed.

 ## How to use in your workflow

 Include the action, passing the json service account secret (just paste the json text as a Github Actions secret).